cobaltx7/cobaltx7/README.md

 # 👋 Hi, I'm Manuel!

-I am an aspiring desktop support technician with an educational background in Computer Science and software development.
+I am an IT enthusiast with a love for IT networking, scripting, and cyber security.

 ## 🔐 My IT Projects